SolidOS/solidos/README.md

 [Solid-ui](https://github.com/solidos/solid-ui) does the heavy lifting to all things UI for SolidOS.
 Currently, we use [Storybook](https://storybook.js.org/) to help develop components independent of other panes.
 Make sure to visit the [solid-ui readme](https://github.com/solidos/solid-ui) for information on how to set it up and get started.
-There is a second option to run Solid-ui on its own.
+There is a second option to run solid-ui on its own.
 Read about it at [Debugging solid-ui using Solid Pane Tester](https://github.com/solidos/solidos/wiki/1.-SolidOS-know-how#debugging-solid-ui-using-solid-pane-tester).

 You can also find the current issues over at the [solid-ui issues](https://github.com/solidos/solid-ui/issues).
-And some more information over at the [developer guide](https://github.com/solidos/solidos/wiki/2.-Solid-UI-know-how).
+And some more information over at the [SolidOS Wiki](https://github.com/solidos/solidos/wiki/2.-Solid-UI-know-how).

 SolidOS needs a lot of improvements on UI, including UX and style-guides.
 Maybe you are the one who can help out?
+Visit the [Project Board](https://github.com/orgs/SolidOS/projects/1/views/4) and look for UX and UI categories.

 ## 🆕 Getting started with the SolidOS code

 ### SolidOS first time setup of code

-Make sure you have the needed environment: [nvm for SolidOS](https://github.com/solidos/solidos/wiki/FAQs#setting-up-nvm-to-develop-for-solidos), npm, node.
+Make sure you have the needed environment: [nvm for SolidOS](https://github.com/solidos/solidos/wiki/FAQs#setting-up-nvm-to-develop-for-solidos), npm, Node.
 If you have problems with node versions on the Apple M1 chip, in the [Troubleshooting SolidOS](https://github.com/solidos/solidos/wiki/Troubleshooting-SolidOS) you can find a solution.

 ```
 git clone https://github.com/solidos/solidos